 Please visit the Support and Wellbeing section for more details.

 Out of Hours Contact

 - Make an Appointment

-We are located on the 2nd Floor of the Students' Union Building.
-Students at the Old Aberdeen campus.
+We are located on the 2nd Floor of the Students' Union Building at the Old Aberdeen campus.
 If you want to talk to someone please pop in past to visit us, or if you cannot visit in person, contact us by telephone on 01224 273935, or by email:

 - General Student Support matters: email@example.com

 Advance booking is not always required.
 If your query is urgent, or quick in nature a Duty Adviser may be free to meet with you.
 If necessary, we may need to book a follow-up appointment if there is not enough time to cover all of your queries.

 - Student Advice & Support Staff